 111 (ExtINT) Causes the processor to respond to the interrupt as if the interrupt originated in an externally connected (8259A-compatible) interrupt controller.
 A special INTA bus cycle corresponding to ExtINT, is routed to the external controller.
 The external controller is expected to supply the vector information.
 The APIC architecture supports only one ExtINT source in a system, usually contained in the compatibility bridge.
+Only one processor in the system should have an LVT entry configured to use the ExtINT delivery mode.
 Not supported for the LVT CMCI register, the LVT thermal monitor register, or the LVT performance counter register.